Couples and Marriage Counselling

 Or something along these lines.

-Given all these, it’s amazing and inspiring to hear of marriages lasting 30 years, 40 years, and for some, an entire lifetime.
+Given all these, it’s amazing and inspiring to hear of marriages lasting 30 years, 40 years, and more.
 Were these trouble-free marriages?
 Most likely not.
 Research by Dr John Gottman showed that couples whose marriages lasted, exhibited certain behaviours that distinguished them from the ones whose marriages did not last.
 The good news is that these behaviours can be learned.

 When is couples or relationship counselling most helpful?

 Couples or relationship counselling can be effective for couples who recognize that they could do with some help, and they are committed to improving their relationship.
 Innova therapists can provide insights into patterns that are unhealthy, and share tips and strategies to help with communication and conflict.
 You may also learn some rules about how to argue constructively.